VandanaJn/Repo-Navigator-AI/README.md

 ## Customization
 - To change evaluation thresholds, edit the relevant `test_config.json` files.
-- To mock LLM responses, add stubs in `conftest.py` or use a test agent.
 - To add new tools or sub-agents, extend `agent.py` and `sub_agents/`.

 ## Deployment